 Dwarven Diva - Classically trained in all the greatest of dwarven arts, she is a fine example of dwarven musical talent.
 Her voice is deep and with great tambor, going deeper than most human men can.
 She plays a bellowing dwarven drum, slowly beating out melodies that tell of heroes and treasure hordes deep under mountains.

-Violent Virtuoso - He’s a fairly good player, but don’t think about calling him anything less than excellent: he’ll think it an insult and start a fight.
+Violent Virtuoso - He's a fairly good player, but don't think about calling him anything less than excellent: he'll think it an insult and start a fight.
 This one has a mean streak in him and would have no customers but for the fearful and morbidly curious.
-He plays an odd lute that has an axehead built into the body, for "just in cases".
+He plays an odd lute that has an axehead built into the body, for 'just in cases'.

 Martinet Maestro - For many years he served in the royal guard, taking the honor of leading the royal army’s band.
 Long since retired, he still makes the rounds playing regal old tunes and patrioitic songs.
 His fans are mostly older folks and veterans, who are reminded of the older days with his classic songs.

 Pitiful Piper - The bagpipes are not an easy instrument to play - just ask him.
 Once a musician of some renown, he decided to switch things up and try playing the bagpipes; his career has been in the dumpster ever since.
-It’s not that the pipes are unpopular, it’s just that he plays them very, very poorly - some say to the point of paint.
-Perhaps one day he’ll suck up his pride and give up.
+It's not that the pipes are unpopular, it's just that he plays them very, very poorly - some say to the point of pain.
+Perhaps one day he'll suck up his pride and give up.

 Rowdy Rhythmic - Some bards are intimidated by large, drunken crowds - but not her.
 She seems to thrive in riotous venues, playing to the whims and wild mood swings of an unruly crowd.
 She can get a bit unruly too, if she needs to get the crowd started up; even so, she’s quite popular among most folks.